How Long Does it Take For Hydroquinone to Work | Apostrophe

 Although hydroquinone was once available over the counter in low concentrations, this powerful ingredient is now a prescription-only treatment.
 Fortunately, Apostrophe makes it easy to get high-quality, prescription skin care from the comfort of home.

-Here’s how it works: with Apostrophe, patients will pay $20 for an in-depth consultation.
-From there, a board-certified dermatologist will craft a personalized treatment plan to meet your skin’s unique needs.
+Here’s how it works: through Apostrophe, patients will pay $20 for a virtual derm consultation.
+From there, an expert derm team will craft a personalized treatment plan to meet your skin’s unique needs.

 Once you receive your curated plan, you’ll be able to purchase your prescription-strength products directly from the Apostrophe website.
 Users can get a three month supply of topical treatments starting at only $25 per month.